Rate this page:

 There are two main types of apps:

 Jira has REST APIs and Java APis that you can use to interact with Jira.
 For example, you may want to integrate your existing application with Jira or write a script to get information from Jira.
+For more information, check out our reference documentation:

 Rate this page: